We don’t know what we don’t know.

 You suddenly find yourself on the other side of the looking glass and well on your way down one of many rabbit holes to come.
 It becomes easy to get caught up in just managing to manage others and get through challenging days as we are learning in overdrive (and salaried overtime), that we have no time left, or energy for that matter, to lead our team.

-Throughout my years in leadership, I have read many articles and books on this type of topic, along with those quirky little charts that compare a manger to a leader, often dogging the ‘manager’ side.
-I am certain most of these charts where created by leaders who were often wealthy or well connected enough to follow their life’s passion or by the employee who are finding fault with the perceived style of their own manager.
+Throughout my years in leadership, I have read many articles and books on this type of topic, along with those quirky little charts that compare a manager to a leader, often dogging the ‘manager’ side.
+I am certain most of these charts where created by leaders who were often wealthy or well connected enough to follow their life’s passion or by employees who are finding fault with the perceived style of their own manager.

 When I transitioned from staff to manager, I was abruptly awakened to the many logistical, legal, political, and economic realities that I had never before had to consider in my comfortable isolation as part of a team of staff members.
 In my more singular staff role, I did my job, met my goals, checked my boxes, took on extra opportunities as they presented themselves, received my accolades, and called it a year.